Severe weather shelter (SWEP) FAQs

 SWEP accommodation is open from 7pm to 7am.

 If you are concerned about someone who is rough sleeping, contact Streetlink with the details and the information will be passed on to an outreach worker.

-You can also support local charities helping people who are rough sleeping by making a donation to Make Change Count online or by texting UMCC18 £3, £5, £10 or £20 to 70070.
+You can also support local charities helping people who are rough sleeping by making a donation to the Make Change Count page on the Just Giving website.